ai/about-postcss/speech.md

 PostCSS became a trend.

-A List Apart wrote a article about “Dark Side” of preprocessors and that PostCSS can save us from it.
+A List Apart wrote an article about “Dark Side” of preprocessors and that PostCSS can save us from it.

 ---

-Ben Frain, author of “Sass and Compass for designers” wrote good article about breaking up with Sass.
+Ben Frain, author of “Sass and Compass for designers” wrote a good article about breaking up with Sass.

 ---

-So, what I want from you to do at this weekend?
+So, what do I want from you to do at this weekend?

 ---

 If you want to write some CSS tool, linter, library.
 Look at PostCSS.

-First, PostCSS is better that regexp, because it has very accurate parser and will generate and update source maps.
+First, PostCSS is better than regexps, because it has very accurate parser and will generate and update source maps.

-Second, PostCSS is better that mixins library, because you will have bigger user base.
-Mixin library will work only with one preprocessor.
+Second, PostCSS is better than a mixins library, because you will have bigger user base.
+Mixin library will work only with a single preprocessor.
-Autoprefixer or other PostCSS plugin can be executed after preprocessor, so users use it any environments.
+Autoprefixer or other PostCSS plugin can be executed after preprocessor, so users could use it in any environment.

 ---

-If you didn’t use PostCSS at all, you must add at least Autoprefixer.
+If you don’t use PostCSS at all, you must add at least Autoprefixer.

 There are many reasons why Autoprefixer is must-have library.
 But I will use big names.

-Google recommends only a Autoprefixer as a tool to handle prefixes.
+Google recommends to use only Autoprefixer as a tool to handle prefixes.

 ---

 If your project uses only Autoprefixer, you should look at other plugins.

 PostCSS has many plugins.
-They are awesome as Autoprefixer too.
+They are as awesome as Autoprefixer.

 ---

-And if you start a new project, you should think about PostCSS only solution.
+And if you start a new project, you should think about a PostCSS-only solution.

 Twitter is happy with it.

 PostCSS can do variables, nested and mixins better that preprocessors.
 So why you need this big and slow tools?

 Because IT is all about simplicity.
-And one tool is a simplier that two.
+And one tool is a simplier than two.

 ---

 That’s all.
 You can find project and github-com-slash-postcss-slash-postcss.
 Here is keynotes with all links.
 Here is PostCSS Twitter and our company sites.

 Now it is time for your questions.
 For every question you will receive small Russian candy.
 Like this.